 In today’s ever-changing healthcare world, securing referrals from local doctors is becoming even more challenging.
-As a practice owner, you know that referrals are often the first step in bringing in new patients to the clinic.
-But how do you start to get referrals from new doctors and also keep ensuring continued referrals from existing ones?
-It’s all about how you are marketing to doctors.
+As a practice owner, you know that referrals are still an important step in bringing in new patients to the clinic.
+But, how do you diversify your sources with new doctors and also keep ensuring continued referrals from existing ones – all while running a practice?
+It’s all about having a repeatable system & plan for marketing to doctors.

 Similar to patient marketing, it is important to take the time the plan before initiating a program for doctors.
 Here are some easy steps to get started: